Last Updated on May 8, 2022 by MABER SAL

 Kia Soul

 The Kia Soul is a subcompact SUV that is also very affordable to maintain, with costs being less than the average for vehicles in its class.
-The average annual cost of maintenance and unscheduled repairs for Kia Soul is $437, while the average for subcompact SUVs is $466.
-The cost may vary depending on the vehicle’s age, mileage, and driving location, but the costs are still very manageable.
+The average annual cost of maintenance and unscheduled repairs for Kia Soul is $437, while the standard for subcompact SUVs is $466.
+The cost may vary depending on the vehicle’s age, mileage, and driving location, but the prices are still very manageable.

 Kia Sorento